cheeseonamonkey/ObsidianCompanion/README.md

 1. *Enable required permissions*
 2. *Set QuickAdd file*
+3. Activate the Quick Settings tile by dragging it in the notification tray

-3. Press Quick Setting tile icon
+4. Press Quick Setting tile icon
-4. Submit text
+5. Submit text

-5. (post-processing on text)
+6. (post-processing is done on text)
-6. (write text)
+7. (appends text to the end of the picked file)

 QuickAdd input dialog: